 Today, growing sums are being invested in medical research in Alzheimer's due to the extensive human suffering, and the costs to healthcare and society are considerable.
-Total global costs for dementia-related illnesses were estimated at around USD 1 trillion, which is expected to triple by 2050.
-The lack of effective symptomrelieving treatments and efficacious treatments that slow or prevent the course (disease-modifying) of the disease represent an urgent medical need.
+Total global costs for dementia-related illnesses were estimated at around USD 1.3 trillion, which is expected to triple by 2050.
+The lack of effective symptom-relieving treatments and efficacious treatments that slow or prevent the course (disease-modifying) of the disease have led to an urgent medical need.
 The few approved drugs sold in today's market have only a limited symptom-relieving effect and entail problematic side effects.
-Thus there is a very urgent medical need for new symptom-relieving and disease-modifying treatments.
+Thus there is a very urgent medical need for new symptomatic and disease-modifying treatments.
 A disease-modifying therapy for Alzheimer's is considered capable of generating more than USD 15 billion in annual sales.

 In June 2021, the FDA approved a new Alzheimer's drug in the US, AduhelmTM (aducanumab).
 Subsequently, three additional antibody drugs for the treatment of Alzheimer's disease received "Breakthrough Therapy Designation" from the FDA.
 This status provides access to the FDA's "fast track" processes.
-Applications for accelerated approval based on surrogate endpoints of lecanemab and donanemab were submitted to the FDA in 2022.
-This has shown an accessible regulatory pathway for drugs within the field of Alzheimer's.
-Positive phase III data were recently (September 2022) published for lecanemab showing clinical efficacy by means such as removing the amount of amyloid plagues in the brain.
-Taken together, there is growing interest in research into new drugs in the field of Alzheimer's disease, such as drugs that attack symptoms in other ways (NeuroRestore), as well as those (such as Alzstatin) that attack amyloid formation early in the course of disease, and that can be administered as tablets - unlike antibody treatment, which is administered intravenously.
+Legembi (lecanemab), one of the above-mentioned antibody therapies targeting amyloid pathology, was reported in September 2022 in a pivotal Phase III study to have achieved its efficacy milestones, with significant positive effects on functional and cognitive decline, as well as a reduction in the quantity of amyloid plague in the brain.
+These Phase III results, which support the amyloid hypothesis, have served as the basis for the full market approval received from the FDA on July 6, 2023.
+As a result, there is growing interest in research into other new drugs for the treatment of Alzheimer's disease, such as drugs that attack symptoms in other ways (NeuroRestore), as well as those (such as Alzstatin) that attack amyloid formation early in the course of disease, and that can be administered as tablets - unlike antibody treatment, which is administered intravenously.
 Drugs such as NeuroRestore and Alzstatin can also potentially be given in combination with existing therapy.